 Our attorneys have extensively counseled health care providers on HIPAA matters.
 Specifically, we have analyzed HIPAA’s impact on providers’ operations and have created detailed plans for compliance with HIPAA’s privacy and electronic transactions requirements.

-We also have reviewed providers’ policies and procedures; drafted HIPAA privacy forms including notices, comments, authorizations and business associate agreements; assisted with staff education; and counseled clients on audit requirements, grievance procedures and ongoing changes to the privacy regulations.
+We also have reviewed providers’ policies and procedures; drafted HIPAA privacy forms including notices, authorizations, and business associate agreements; assisted with staff education; and counseled clients on audit requirements, grievance procedures, and ongoing changes to the privacy regulations.

 At Calfee, we recognize that HIPAA’s privacy and electronic transaction regulations pose unique challenges to health insurers.
 As “group health plans,” health insurers are subject to the full panoply of HIPAA requirements.

 In the group policy context, their compliance efforts are complicated by the fact that they must coordinate with customers with varying levels of knowledge about HIPAA.
 As a result, Calfee believes that HIPAA compliance counseling for health insurers requires a two-prong approach:

 - Detail-oriented assistance with drafting and implementing internal operating policies, procedures, and forms; and

 - Development of a proactive approach for informing customers of their responsibilities under both HIPAA and their group policies.

 - 93 Calfee Attorneys Recognized as Best Lawyers® and Best Lawyers: Ones to Watch Award Recipients; 6 Named “Lawyers of the Year”The Best Lawyers in America, 2024 edition,